A Maze of Stars and Spring Water: Nature

-Bing Xin finds her inspiration in the natural elements and the celestial objects.
+Bing Xin finds her inspiration in the natural elements and celestial objects.
 The first book, Fanxing, contains the word flower 15 times.
-Sixty of the poems in Fanxing are about nature and one hundred and two poems of Chunshui’s poems are about nature.
-Bing Xin uses the images of natural elements like water, fire, “sand” and "rocks".
-She perceives the beauty of nature and positively describes natural elements with terms like “blossoming” and “beautiful”.
-Celestial objects like the moon, the sun and the stars are wrote in poems with words like “clouds”, “sky” and “earth”.
+Sixty of the poems in Fanxing are about nature and one hundred and two poems of Chunshui are about nature.
+Bing Xin uses the images of natural elements like water, fire, "sand" and "rocks".
+She perceives the beauty of nature and positively describes natural elements with terms like "blossoming" and "beautiful".
+Celestial objects like the moon, the sun and the stars are wrote in poems with words like "clouds", "sky" and "earth".

 The author writes about the relationship between nature and time.
 The seasons are personified in the second book, Spring Water, to symbolize the time passing by.
-The poem “Autumn is late./The leaves of the trees put on red garments” symbolizes the relationship between nature and the time.
-Another poem, “Sunflower faces these men who have never seen a lotus bloom […]/Lotus rises from the water. /Sunflower sinks.” is a metaphor of the time passing by.
+The poem "Autumn is late./The leaves of the trees put on red garments" symbolizes the relationship between nature and the time.
+Another poem, "Sunflower faces these men who have never seen a lotus bloom [...]/Lotus rises from the water. /Sunflower sinks." is a metaphor of the time passing by.

 Youth

 May Fourth Movement inspired writers and poets and the flagship journal of the movement was called New Youth.
-The name referred to the youth of Chinese society and the hope of a future for the Chinese nation.
-Bing Xin was involved in the democratic movement in favour of the May Fourth Movement and she used to be the secretary for the Students’ Association of the Union College, as she composed occasional propaganda pieces for May Fourth Movement.
+The name referred to the youth of Chinese society and the hope for a future for the Chinese nation.
+Bing Xin was involved in the democratic movement in favour of the May Fourth Movement and she used to be the secretary for the Students' Association of the Union College, as she composed occasional propaganda pieces for May Fourth Movement.

 Bing Xin uses specific words and figures of speech to represent the role of children and the youth.
-She uses a lyrical field to express her feelings for children in the poem “I can’t tell how deep,/these children in my heart” and she uses the subject “you” to talk directly to the young people.
-The children, on one hand, are portrayed by the author as innocent human beings in the poem “Numberless angels/Will rise to sing the praises of a child./A child –/This fragile flesh/Enfolds a great spirit”.
+She uses a lyrical field to express her feelings for children in the poem "I can't tell how deep,/these children in my heart" and she uses the subject "you" to talk directly to the young people.
+The children, on one hand, are portrayed by the author as innocent human beings in the poem "Numberless angels/Will rise to sing the praises of a child./A child –/This fragile flesh/Enfolds a great spirit".

 On the other hand, Bing Xin directly speaks to the youth.
-The preface has several poems that include direct messages to the youth through the language of nature (“Delicate shoot,/To the youth you say:/'Extend yourself.'").
-She also talks directly to the young people in the poem “Youth–/Trust in yourself./Only when you take hold of the truth/Will you be able to become yourself”.
-The author uses opposition figures of speech to represent the youth and the older generations in the poem: “An old man’s past, And a young man’s future”.
+The preface has several poems that include direct messages to the youth through the language of nature ("Delicate shoot,/To the youth you say:/'Extend yourself.'").
+She also talks directly to the young people in the poem "Youth–/Trust in yourself./Only when you take hold of the truth/Will you be able to become yourself".
+The author uses opposition figures of speech to represent the youth and the older generations in the poem: "An old man's past, And a young man's future".